Skip to Content

 Types of Irrevocable Trusts

 There is no “one size fits all” Irrevocable Trust.
-Irrevocable Trusts are flexible tools not subject to easy modification.
+Irrevocable Trusts are flexible tools that are not subject to easy modification.
 I would be happy to discuss your circumstances and brainstorm with you about what Trust best fits your needs.
-Below is a list of some of the Irrevocable Trusts we regularly use, with a link to more detailed information on each.
+Below is a list of some of the Irrevocable Trusts we regularly use.
+We provide you with a link to more detailed information on each.

-• Spousal Lifetime Access Trust (SLAT): A SLAT is an Irrevocable Trust used typically by married couples to provide asset protection and tax planning for a spouse and descendants.
+• Spousal Lifetime Access Trust (SLAT): A SLAT is an Irrevocable Trust typically used by married couples.
+It provides asset protection and tax planning for a spouse and descendants.

 • Irrevocable Life Insurance Trust (ILIT): An ILIT is an Irrevocable Trust used to remove life insurance from the Grantor’s probate and taxable estate.

-• Disclaimer Trust: Usually used in a Will, a Disclaimer Trust refers to a protective trust for a surviving spouse funded with assets that the surviving spouse could have taken outright but instead “disclaimed.”
+• Disclaimer Trust: Usually used in a Will, a Disclaimer Trust refers to a protective trust for a surviving spouse.
+The trust is only funded with assets that the surviving spouse could have taken outright but instead “disclaimed.”
 The Will’s terms then dictate that these disclaimed assets pour into the “Disclaimer Trust.”

 • Grantor Trust: or “Intentionally Defective Grantor Trust” is an Irrevocable Trust technique where the Grantor has given away the asset to the Trust, but the Grantor still pays the income taxes due on the trust assets.
 This shifting of income tax burden allows the Grantor to make an additional gift to the Trust each year, but the IRS views it as a penalty, not a gift.